 Research - Laboratory/Non-Laboratory, Staff/Administrative

-Required Qualification (must be mentioned on application/resume): Bachelors degree in Psychology, Biology, Neuroscience, or other related field or a combination of education and work experience to equal 4 years.
+BS degree in science or engineering field or a combination of related education and work experience to equal four years.

 About University of Minnesota, Twin Cities